 \section{Implementation}

-We have implemented the algorithms described in the previous sections on top of the open-source rendering framework \scenery.
-Both sub-VDI generation and VDI compositing are implemented as compute shaders via the Vulkan API.
-For work distribution in the compute shaders, a local work-group size of 16x16 is used, i.e., the screen space is divided into 2D blocks of that size.
-Upon raycasting, each ray within the block corresponds to a thread on the GPU, and a single pixel on screen.
+We implemented the algorithms described in the previous sections in the open-source rendering framework \scenery.
+Both sub-VDI generation and VDI compositing are implemented as compute shaders in the Vulkan API.
+For work distribution, a local work-group size of 16\by16 is used, i.e., the screen space is divided into 2D blocks of that size.
+During raycasting, each ray within a block corresponds to a thread on the GPU, and to a single pixel on screen.

-In our system, the final VDI generated is compressed using LZ4, which we found to provide faster and higher compression than Snappy and ZSTD, before streaming.
-For a \numLists=1920x1080, \numSupsegs=20 VDI, this produces $\approx$225\,MiB of data, while the corresponding uncompressed size, when represented in full-resolution, is $\approx$950 MiB.
+The final VDI generated is compressed using LZ4, which we found to provide faster and better compression than Snappy and ZSTD, before streaming.
+For a \numLists=1920\by1080, \numSupsegs=25, VDI this produces $\approx$325\,MiB of data, while the corresponding uncompressed VDI in regular 3D representation would be $\approx$1.2 GiB.

-The full source code is available under the open-source BSD license and can be found at \githuburl.
+The source code is available under the open-source BSD license at: \githuburl.